What is the best domain registrar?

 + Long term plan up to 3 years

-What makes a domain registrar reliable is their transparency & trust.
-It offers a secure domain name registration at the best price with no hidden fees.
+Reliability, transparency, and trust define an ideal domain registrar.
+It also offers secure domain name registration at the best price with no hidden fees.

-As we go over the details, it’s also worth highlighting the 2 types of organizations that are legit to register a domain name on your behalf.
-A domain registrar is an organization accredited by ICANN and a reseller sells domain names on behalf of a registrar in return for a finder’s fee.
-It’s hard to identify a reseller because they do not usually advertise themselves as domain resellers.
+But, there are 2 types of organizations that are legit to register a domain name on your behalf.
+A domain registrar is one of them.
+It is an organization accredited by ICANN.
+Then, there is the reseller who sells domain names on behalf of a registrar in return for a finder’s fee.
+Well, it’s not that straightforward to identify a reseller.
+Because a reseller does not usually advertise themselves as domain resellers.

 Domain.com is the best domain registrar in the industry operating for over 2 decades.
 These many years of experience make them one of the most reliable and popular domain registrars worldwide.
 They’ve got a strong everlasting customer relationship providing the best service across the board to continue impressing their customers.